 When you need a UTR for Self Assessment

-| Trigger | What you get after listing | Why it matters |
+| Trigger | What you receive after registration | Why it matters |

 |---|---|---|

-| Taxable trust files Self Assessment | Unique Taxpayer Reference (UTR) | Needed to submit returns and pay tax |
+| Taxable trust files Self Assessment (SA900) | Unique Taxpayer Reference (UTR) | Needed to submit tax returns and pay tax due |

-| Non-taxable but listed | Unique reference number | Proof for banks and advisers |
+| Non-taxable trust registered under 5th MLD | Unique reference number | Proof of registration for banks, solicitors and advisers |

-| Excluded arrangement with tax report | UTR may still be issued | Registration required despite exclusion |
+| Excluded arrangement with a tax reporting need | UTR may still be issued | Registration becomes required despite the Schedule 3A exclusion |

 Does your trust need to register with HMRC?

-Non-UK arrangements with a UK link
+Non-UK trusts with a UK link

 charitable investment trust registration hmrc: eligibility checks before you start